"DIVOTS IN THE PIVOTS"

 Farming is done by inches.
 The precision that is required to be a successful farmer is staggering, so ideal conditions are critical for success.
 In South Central Nebraska, the state is fortunate to have some of the best soils on earth for growing crops.
-This fortune comes with an exacting price however.
-The cost of owning and/or renting this ground is high, which limits the producers’ margins to make change.
+This fortune comes with an exacting price, however.
+The cost of owning and/or renting this ground is high, which limits the producers’ margins to make a change.

 South Central Nebraska is also home to the continent’s largest migration of birds every spring and fall.
 Hundreds of species numbering in the millions visit our state on their way north or south every year.
 They depend upon the rivers and wetlands of our state to provide a “bed and breakfast” for their journey.
 Rainwater basin wetlands are a critical source of nutrition for these migratory birds.
-They dot the landscape of farming in 22 counties and to the farmer they often represent a hindrance to profitable farming.
+They dot the landscape of farming in 22 counties and to the farmer, they often represent a hindrance to profitable farming.

 We are working with the Rainwater Basin Joint Venture to help build a better conversation between wildlife management and agriculture.

 "Divots in the Pivots" is in part sponsored by: